mumtazchaudhery/starter-hugo-academic/content/home/accomplishments.md

 - certificate_url:
   date_end: ""
   date_start: "2021-01-01"
-  description: Do Free Trade Agreements (FTAs) increase the dollar value of already exported products– the intensive export margins?
+  description: "Do Free Trade Agreements (FTAs) increase the dollar value of already exported products–the intensive export margins?
 Recent literature has documented an ambiguous impact on exports of these products.
 I develop a framework that explains the source of ambiguous effects of FTAs on intensive export margins.
 I use 6-digit bilateral trade data and five FTAs to estimate the dynamic effects of the agreements on Canadian exports to its FTA partners.
 I first divide the pre-agreement export basket into two groups, i.e., products at positive and negative intensive margins.
-My difference-in-differences estimates show that (i) export value of both groups of products increases significantly in the short- and long-term for developed FTA partners. (ii) In cases where FTA partners are emerging mar- kets, the impact is insignificant or negative in both the short- and long-term.
-Regression Discontinuity Design estimates also suggest that the impact of FTA on the export value of products at intensive margins depends on whether the FTA partners are emerging or developed markets.
+My difference-in-differences estimates show that (i) export value of both groups of products increases significantly in the short- and long-term for developed FTA partners. (ii) In cases where FTA partners are emerging markets, the impact is insignificant or negative in both the short- and long-term.
+Regression Discontinuity Design estimates also suggest that the impact of FTA on the export value of products at intensive margins depends on whether the FTA partners are emerging or developed markets."
   organization:
   organization_url:
   title: New Products or More of the Old?
 Estimating the Impact of Canadian Free Trade Agreements on Exports